Health Library

 Carrier Testing

-• There are two different tests that can be done to see if someone is a carrier for hemophilia
+• There are two different tests that can be done to see if someone is a carrier for hemophilia.

 • Measuring clotting factor levels in the blood

 • This test is not perfect.
-Women can be carriers even if their factor levels are normal.
+Females can be carriers even if their factor levels are normal.
 However, if the levels are low, it is highly likely that person is a carrier and has hemophilia herself.

 • Genetic testing

-• It is best if we know exactly what genetic change is causing hemophilia in the woman’s family.
+• It is best if we know exactly what genetic change is causing hemophilia in the female’s family.
 We recommend that a male relative with hemophilia gets testing first.
 However, if there is no male relative available, we can still do genetic testing for carriers.

 When Should Carrier Testing Be Done?

-• There is no right age to do carrier testing
+• There is no right age to do carrier testing.

-• Often families will wait until their child is old enough to understand and make an informed decision on the testing.
+• Often, families will wait until their child is old enough to understand and make an informed decision on the testing.
 This age is usually in the teenage years.

-Recommendations for possible carriers
+Recommendations for Possible Carriers

-Planning for a delivery as a carrier
+Planning for a Delivery as a Carrier

-• Our treatment center will work with your doctor to make a delivery plan that prevents bleeding for you and your baby
+• Our treatment center will work with your doctor to make a delivery plan that prevents bleeding for you and your baby.

 • Have the baby tested for a bleeding disorder soon after birth